opensummerofcode/selections/README.md

 - Node v12 installed
 - You must be added to either the osoc selection tool [Firebase](https://firebase.google.com/) instance, or create your own.
 If you create your own, replace `firebaseConfig` in  `src/firebase.js` with your own values.
 The [data transformer and import scripts](https://github.com/opensummerofcode/selections-data-transformer) can help you transform your data into a format the tool expects.
 Your Firebase instance must have Google authentication enabled, and you must deploy firebase functions for user creation to work: `firebase deploy --only functions`
-- On first sign-in as the first user, you will manually have to set yourself to "`admin` in the `users` collection through a script or the Firebase console.
+- On first sign-in as the first user, you will manually have to set yourself to `admin` in the `users` collection through a script or the Firebase console.

 ### Install dependencies